jh3nd3rs0n/jargyle/README.md

     ```

 -   `mvn clean package -DskipTests=true`: Performs a clean build of the binary
-    distribution skipping the execution of all tests.
+    and source distributions skipping the execution of all tests.

-    The built binary distribution can be found as a directory and in multiple
+    The built binary and source distributions can be found as directories and
-    archive formats in `jargyle-distribution/target/`.
+    in multiple archive formats in `jargyle-distribution/target/`.

 -   `mvn clean test -Pcoverage`: Performs a clean build, executes all tests
     except the integration tests, and produces the aggregated test coverage